The $41 Billion London-New York Deal Stolen in The Night

 But it does have all the virtues of a classic deal toy design: clean, simple, linear and above all, straightforward.

 The deal it commemorates, on the other hand, was anything but.

-And it’s probably better captured by the other deal toy we designed shown here—which marks the same transaction.
+And it’s probably better captured by the other deal toy we designed, shown here below, which marks the same transaction.

 “It’s Dealnapping!” a New York Post headline had screamed.

 And this was one New York Post headline that didn’t seem so overheated.

 In fact, the stakes in the telecom deal it’d trumpeted had had global implications, pitting U.S.-based Cingular against Britain’s Vodafone.

 The deal would also ultimately create the the U.S.’s largest wireless network, boasting 46 million customers and $32 billion in revenue.

 And the deal value would itself would exceed $40 billion.

 But this particular megadeal, with the finish line seemingly crossed, had been hijacked.

 And it all went down in February 2004, in a law office in midtown Manhattan, in the dead of night.